hendrikschilling/FASP/README.md

 ## 1. Inference

-The volume prediction is documented in *Segmenting_Scroll_Surfaces.pdf*.
+The volume prediction is documented in *Segmenting_Scroll_Surfaces.pdf* and https://github.com/bruniss/nnUNet_personal_extended

 ## 2. patch collection seeding
 The patch seeding will trace small (4cm^2 by default) patches from the surface prediction provided as ome-zarr.
 Detailed documentation is available [in this thread](https://discord.com/channels/1079907749569237093/1312490723001499808).